sigasi/sigasi_insights/manual/trouble.md

 Resolution: Enable VHDL support: **right-click the project > Configure > Add VHDL support**

-Project does not have a Library Mapping Information {#ts-missing-library-mapping-informatino}
+Project does not have a Library Mapping Information {: #ts-missing-library-mapping-informatino}
 ---------------------------------------------------

 Symptoms: